Skip to Main Content Go to Sitemap

 Where everyone is acknowledged, valued and respected.

-SickKids operates on the traditional land of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
+SickKids operates on the traditional land of the Huron-Wendat and Petun First Nations, the Seneca, and the Mississaugas of the Credit River.
 We are committed to working toward new relationships that include First Nations, Inuit, and Métis peoples, and are grateful for the opportunity to share this land in caring for children and their families.

 Equity, Diversity and Inclusion logo showing five figures intertwined.
 The figures are black, grey, yellow, green and red and together form a circle.